 Luis Robert Jr. stars as Chicago White Sox top Houston Astros 3-1

+CHICAGO (AP) — It all comes down to plate discipline for Luis Robert Jr. When he swings at strikes, good things happen for the Chicago White Sox.

-CHICAGO (AP) — Luis Robert Jr. homered and drove in two runs, and the Chicago White Sox beat the Houston Astros 3-1 on Saturday night.
+Robert homered and drove in two runs, and the White Sox beat the Houston Astros 3-1 on Saturday night.

 Tim Anderson and Yoán Moncada each had three hits for the White Sox, who had lost three straight and four of five.
 Dylan Cease pitched six shutout innings.